Jiří Polívka (linguist)

 Jiří Polívka (6 March 1858 in Enns – 21 March 1933 in Prague) was a Czech linguist, slavist, literary historian and folklorist.
 He was a disciple of Jan Gebauer.
-In 1895 he was appointed professor at Charles University in Prague.
-He became a corresponding member of the Czech Academy of Sciences and Arts and corresponding member of the St. Petersburg Academy of Sciences (1901).
+In 1895, he was appointed professor at Charles University in Prague.
+He became a corresponding member of the Czech Academy of Sciences and Arts and a corresponding member of the St. Petersburg Academy of Sciences (1901).
 He was a supporter of Theodor Benfey’s migration theory.
-His major work was the collection Slavic Tales (1932) and studies about Slavic dialectology.
+His major work was the collection of Slavic Tales (1932) and studies about Slavic dialectology.

 Polívka is interred at the Vinohrady Cemetery in Prague.